TransparentHealth/NIST-IAL/README.md

 # 800-63-3-Trustmark

 The README in this repository is a [Vectors of Trust Trustmark](https://tools.ietf.org/html/rfc8485) based on [NIST SP 800-63-3 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
 It was created as part of an effort to establish a best practice for sharing digital identities in a healthcare setting.
-It is designed for organization who are operating or implementing an [OpenID Connect](https://openid.net/connect/) Identity Providers(IdP).
-While designed with US healthcare in mind, it is not healthcare specific.
+Entities who are operating or implementing an [OpenID Connect](https://openid.net/connect/) Identity Providers(IdP) may use this as an implementation guide.While designed with US healthcare in mind, it is not healthcare specific.
 The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/master/README.md) to this file serves as the trustmark itself.

 Scope
 -----